greearb/resolvconf-override/README.md

 If you want to force the use of TCP for DNS requests, set the `FORCE_DNS_OVER_TCP` environment variable.

+You can also use the resolvconf_override_init method to pass in servers and options.
+This may be useful if environment variables are not easily used in your project.
+This init method must be called before any calls to the resolv methods in order to have any effect, however.

 Technical details
 -----------------